Romper suit

 A romper suit, usually shortened to romper, is a one-piece or two-piece combination of shorts and a shirt.
 It is also known as a playsuit.
 Its generally short sleeves and legs contrast with the long ones of the adult jumpsuit.

 History

 Rompers were in many ways the first modern casual clothes for children.
 They were light and loose fitting, a major change from the much more restrictive clothing children wore during the 19th-century Victorian era.
 Styles and conventions varied from country to country.
 In France they were, for many years, only for boys.
 While primarily a play garment, some French children wore dressy rompers.

+The classic and basic baby romper was invented by the Chilean fashion designer Susana Duniau Loyer in 1952 and was patented in Chile under the name "pilucho" which is the local slang word nude, as it goes next to the skin.
+Her intention with this invention was to help hold the diaper tighter and to add another layer of clothing to the babies to keep them warm.
+In the 1970s the item's prototype had been imported into the US and Europe and became a popular baby's basic layer.

 Their popularity peaked in the 1950s when they were used by children as playwear and by women as leisure—and beachwear.
 Thereafter the garment has continued to be used by infants and toddlers; however, it has become less common among older girls and women, although never disappearing entirely.
 Starting in the late 2010s the romper dress, and romper with shorts have returned in fashion to all ages from kids to tween, teen, college and above ages.